- US Online Poker

 North Carolina has only three tribal casinos.
 Harrah’s Cherokee remains open despite having been at the center of a COVID outbreak in July, as does its sister casino Harrah’s Cherokee Valley River.
 The third is a bingo hall attached to Harrah’s Cherokee, which has been closed since March.
 Caesars, which operates the two Harrah’s properties on behalf of the Cherokee tribe, has not announced any plans to close the casinos again.

-Gov. Mike DeWine has minced words a bit on the issue of a second shutdown.
+Republican Gov. Mike DeWine has minced words a bit on the issue of a second shutdown.
 He’s said that won’t happen, per se, but that he does plan on a slowdown of sorts.
 It’s not clear what this means for casinos specifically, but the plan seems to be to focus on changing individual behavior rather than imposing rules on businesses.
+Even so, he is facing calls for impeachment from members of his own party for going “too far” with what restrictions he has implemented.

 Oklahoma has just two commercial racinos, one of which opened in late June, the other in early September.
 Though Oklahoma has had one of the sharpest spikes in infection rates this fall, there’s been no talk from its government about a second shutdown.
 For now, the racinos will remain open.